LindstromKyle/DSC-Flatiron-Project-4/README.md

 ## **Conclusions & Recommendations**

 We find that our convolutional neural network provides the optimal predictive power for this business problem.
-We believbe this model will indeed help humanitarian aid workers use their valuable medical resources more efficiently.
+We believe this model will indeed help humanitarian aid workers use their valuable medical resources more efficiently.
 Doctors can be deployed where they are most needed, and the children in need of aid can be identified more quickly.
 We recommend this system not as a replacement for a medical professional's opinion, but as a supplement to these resources and a technique to help filter through what may currently be simply too much data.

 [Full Jupyter Notebook](https://github.com/hall-nicholas/flatiron-ds-project-4/blob/main/code/Draft_final.ipynb)